casys-kaist/glet/README.md

 3. Prepare device configuration file(s) and directories for each type of GPU you want to use for scheduling.
 Please refer to 'resource/device-config.json' and make sure that you have all the related files specified in device-config.json.

-## Experimenting on Multiple Servers
+## Example script for experimenting on multiple servers
 Below are example scripts that will help you get started when experiementing with multiple servers.

 1. setupServer.sh: Boots servers that are listed within the script. *Make sure each server can be accessed by ssh without passwords.*